sarvesh-tiku/Graph-Plan-Algorithm/README.md

 Hover any node for details.
 Toggle **no-ops** and **mutex arcs** with the checkboxes.

----

 ## How it works

 1. **Expand** — alternates Proposition Levels and Action Levels; no-ops carry facts forward
 2. **Mutex** — marks action/proposition pairs that can't coexist at the same level
 3. **Search** — backward goal-regression once goals are reachable and non-mutex

----

-## Stack

-Pure HTML/CSS/JS — no dependencies, no build step.

 ---